Spondylosis (Spine Arthritis)

 What is Spondylosis?

 Spondylosis (spine arthritis) is one of the most common causes of spine pain and stiffness once you are aged over fifty.
-Spondylosis is further categorised depending on the region of the spine that it is present.
+Spondylosis is further categorised depending on the region of the spine that is present.

 - Cervical Spondylosis (Neck Arthritis)

 - Thoracic Spondylosis (Mid Back Arthritis)

 Everyday “wear and tear” damages your spinal joints.
 In advanced stages, spinal arthritis can be painful and deteriorate into other conditions when the nerves become pinched (e.g. sciatica).

 Unfortunately, there is no cure.
 But the good news is that there are numerous ways to make your life easier via the correct management of the condition.